Romavilla Winery

 Romavilla Winery is a heritage-listed winery at 77 Northern Road, Roma, Maranoa Region, Queensland, Australia.
 It was built from 1877 to 1878.
 It was added to the Queensland Heritage Register on 14 August 2008.
-As at December 2020, it is closed, possibly since 2012.
+It closed in 2012, when the owners retired.
+The historic building was mostly destroyed in a catastrophic fire on 22 June 2023.

 History

 Romavilla Vineyards, on the outskirts of Roma in the Maranoa district of south western Queensland, was established in 1866 by Samuel Symons Bassett.
-It dominated wine-production in the Roma district and later in Queensland for many decades, and continues to manufacture commercial wines.
+It dominated wine-production in the Roma district and later in Queensland for many decades and continues to manufacture commercial wines.
 The earliest section of the present winery buildings was constructed in 1877–1878.

 Grapes were grown successfully on the head stations of pastoral properties in the area in the 1850s, during the first wave of European settlement, but Romavilla produced the earliest commercial wine in the Maranoa in the 1860s and was among the earliest of Queensland's commercial wine producers.
 At the peak of viticulture in the Roma district in the late nineteenth century there were 50 local vineyards, the majority of which had been established in the 1870s and 1880s.
 Most of the grapes grown were for table fruit, but a small wine-producing industry also emerged at this time.
 The principal vignerons in the district included SS Bassett, John Robertson (manager of Mount Abundance Station), William Tune, James Spencer, Alexandre Robinson, and the Tardent brothers (Henri, Alexis and Emile, from the late 1880s).
 Grape growing and wine producing remained important local industries well into the twentieth century, with Roma being described in about 1920 as being surrounded by "a magnificent fruit and wine growing district".

 Bassett, born in Cornwall in 1840, arrived in Sydney in 1856 and worked on his uncle's Hunter Valley property for some years.
 From 1860 he managed Euthulla Station in the Maranoa for his uncle and cousin, until in 1866 he purchased from the Crown nearly 270 acres (109 hectares) of recently surveyed agricultural land just outside the town of Roma.
 Here he established Romavilla Vineyards, with vine cuttings brought in by bullock dray from Toowoomba.
 In 1869 he diversified his interests with the establishment in Roma of a general store and a depot for wines sales.

 In about 1870 Bassett built a house at Romavilla and in 1871 married Isabella Cameron of Brisbane.
 At Romavilla they raised a large family, with three daughters and six sons surviving to adulthood.